SESYNC-ci/gis-abm-lesson/docs/_slides/ebola-ext.md

 ## What Do We Have So Far?

-The model display is showing the spatial extent of the country of Sierra Leone, although the country is not outlined or labeled.
+The model display is showing the spatial extent of the country of Sierra Leone, although the country is not outlined or labeled

 - We can see which districts have more confirmed ebola cases.
 Those with more cases are shown in darker red.
 Those with fewer cases are shown in lighter shades of pinkish-white.
 - The districts are outlined with thick, light gray lines.
 Each district name is labeled in black.